 Read Also: Top Benefits of Social Media Marketing for a Small Business

-Having Too Much Content on Images
+Having Too Much Content on Social Media Creatives

 As per Facebook’s algorithm, an image that consists of more than 20% content/text will see a decline in organic reach.
 That’s why, the more the content, the lesser Facebook’s algorithm will push the posts.